• Welcome!

 · Permissions;

-· Signature to say policies and procedures have been read and understood.
-It is a requirement of the Childcare Register that parents are given a copy of your safeguarding and complaints procedures.
-Other policies and procedures must be available for them to read;
+· Policies and procedures - is a requirement of the Childcare Register that parents are given a copy of your safeguarding / child protection and complaints procedures.
+Other policies and procedures, if written, should be available for them to read;

-· Children’s emergency contact details - it is not a requirement of the EYFS 2012 to ask parents for permission to request emergency advice or treatment for their child.
-However, the EYFS does state that we must discus our emergency procedures with parents - so this will form part of what we do if a child is taken seriously ill or has an accident while in our care.
+· Children’s emergency contact details - the EYFS states that we must discus our emergency procedures with parents - so this will form part of what we do if a child is taken seriously ill or has an accident while in our care.
+The safeguarding document Keeping Children Safe in Education advises providers to have at least 2 emergency contacts in case parents are unable to collect their child.

-· Information about any special dietary or health requirements;
+· Information about any special dietary or health requirements - and evidence the menu reflects these parent requests;

 · The name(s) of those people who have parental responsibility for the child;